Street Fighter (UDON comics): Plot

+Issues #0–6

 While training in Japan, Ryu rushes to the dojo after hearing a loud cry and finds his master Gouken murdered.
 He travels to San Francisco to inform his best friend and training partner, Ken, about their master's death and deduces that Gouken was murdered by his own brother, Akuma.
 The two decide to go back to Japan to avenge their master's death and are accompanied by Ken's fiancée, Eliza.

 Meanwhile, Guile is investigating Shadaloo after the disappearance of his friend and mentor, Charlie Nash.
 Officer Gibson informs Guile that the organization is keeping several tabs on Ryu after he defeated Sagat in the last Street Fighter tournament.
 He later meets Interpol agent Chun-Li, who is also investigating Shadaloo after the criminal organization kidnapped her father.
 Believing that Ryu could be a potential lead towards Shadaloo's leader, M. Bison, the two fly to Japan to find him.

 After getting intel of Ryu's whereabouts from Killer Bee, M. Bison sends Vega to Japan.
 While searching through Tokyo, Vega easily defeats and humiliates the sumo wrestler E. Honda in front of his fans, including Sakura Kasugano, who also sets her sights on locating Ryu after learning about his accomplishments.
 Vega then bumps into Ken and Eliza and places a tracking device on Eliza's scarf.
 He attacks the couple in their hotel room, but Ken overpowers him and forces him to retreat.
 Ken takes Eliza to the hospital, where she encourages him to find Ryu and warn him about Shadaloo.